-Dr. David Njeng’ere, is the Chief Eexecutive (CEO) Officer of the Kenya National Examinations Council.
+Dr. David Njeng’ere (MBS), is the Chief Executive Officer (CEO) of the Kenya National Examinations Council.

 He holds a PhD in Education, Master of Philosophy in English and Bachelor of Education in English and Literature all from Moi University.
 He also holds a Post Graduate Diploma in Curriculum Design and Development from the International Bureau of Education (UNESCO) and Open University of Tanzania, and a Certificate in Design and Development of Large Scale Assessments from Education and Testing Services, Princeton, New Jersey.
 He is a fullbright fellow under the Hubert Humphrey Fellowship Programme, Vanderbilt University, USA.

 Before being appointed as CEO, KNEC, Dr. Njeng’ere was education advisor to the Cabinet Secretary, Ministry of Education, Prof George Magoha.
 He previously worked at KNEC and at the Kenya Institute of Curriculum Development (KICD).

 He was instrumental in conceptualization and design of Competency Based Curriculum (CBC) and Competency Based Assessment (CBA) approaches for the ongoing education reforms in basic and teacher education.